nicolieng/giftcard/README.md

 ## What is the source of the data?
-The two data files are provided by a company who specializes in providing technology solutions in revolutionalizing the digital gift card industry.
+The data files are provided by a company who specializes in providing technology solutions in revolutionalizing the digital gift card industry.